jwillemsen/daikin_onecta/readme.md

 # Next steps

-- Better support of the hot water tank entity
-- Other ideas?
+- Simplify integration by grouping all sensors in their management point, there is a lot of code duplication and special handling for the Altherma water tank in the current code which we want to simplify